ujkuo/ujkuo.github.io/content/course/prediction_learning_and_games.md

 This course was taught by Prof. [Yen-Huan Li ](https://sites.google.com/site/yenhuanli/home).
 The course studies the online learning problem and its extensions from several aspects.
-The topics include Blackwell approachability, PAC-Bayes analysis, probability forecasting with the logarithmic loss, online portfolio selection, and learning with expert advice (from course website).
+The topics include Blackwell approachability, PAC-Bayes analysis, probability forecasting with the logarithmic loss, online portfolio selection, learning with expert advice, and aggregating algorithms (from course website).

 The course's three assignments and the final project all include extensive literature reviews.
 For [hw0](/pdf/plg/hw0.pdf),